 CLOSE SEARCH

 JCT contracts are a good starting point for most construction projects.
 However, they contain complex legal clauses that can have significant implications if misunderstood and their terms will often need to be amended to suit specific project requirements.
+Using a JCT contract straight "off the shelf" often does not reflect the parties bargaining strengths and positions and can create problems if key project risks and requirements aren’t properly considered.

 The standard contract is generally best suited for larger/higher value projects with significant complexity.
 Adaptation by an experienced construction lawyer will often focus initially on phased work scheduling, liquidated damages, and specific performance obligations.
 This form of JCT includes :-

 Generally a good option as a starting template for a mid-size projects with moderate complexity.
 Common contract adaptions for this form of JCT can include adding bespoke terms related to risk allocation, design responsibility, and time extension provisions to reduce exposure to delays and cost overruns.
-The JCT Intermediate contract includes :-

 Key points to note with this form of JCT include :-